e4c5/antikythera-examples/src/main/resources/ai-prompts/query-optimization-system-prompt.md

 }`

 Final Notes:
 Do not reorder columns of the same cardinality.
+Try to format the annotations to be as close to the input as possible.